A Review of “The Ungoverned” by Vernor Vinge

 In all, the caliber of the writing, tightness of the story and novelty of the ideas presented by Vinge make reading The Ungoverned a no-brainer for anyone interested in the proposition that less government = more freedom.

-This short story, along with 16 of his other (just as good, even if not explicitly anarcho-capitalist) short stories can be found in Collected Works of Vernor Vinge.
+This anarcho-capitalist short story, along with 16 of his other (just as good, even if not explicitly libertarian) short stories can be found in Collected Works of Vernor Vinge.
 The novels which form the background of The Ungoverned, and explore Wil Brierson’s character a little more, are The Peace War and Marooned in Realtime.

 You can also read The Ungoverned for free online, here.